hep-mirrors/sherpa/Manual/source/manual/introduction.rst

   dipole-like picture of the evolution can be re-interpreted as a dipole picture in the soft limit.
-At the same time, the splitting functions are regularized in the soft anti-collinear region using partial fractioning of the soft eikonal in the Catani-Seymour approach :cite:`Catani1996vz`, :cite:`Catani2002hc`.
+At the same time, the splitting functions are regularized in the soft anti-collinear region using partial fractioning of the soft eikonal in the Catani--Seymour approach :cite:`Catani1996vz`, :cite:`Catani2002hc`.
 They are then modified to satisfy the sum rules in the collinear limit.
 This leads to an invariant formulation of the parton-shower algorithm, which is